richafnu/Viva/Viva/glint/reports/driver-impact-report.md

  :::image type="content" source="../../media/glint/reports/driver-impact-example.png" alt-text="Screenshot of a table view of the Driver Impact report.":::

-## Apply filters

-Applying filters allows leaders to look at Strengths and Opportunities for specific groups.
-To apply a filter:

-1. Select the filter symbol at the top of the page.
-2. Select **+ Add Filters.**
-3. From the dropdown menu, choose a filter from the **People** or **Question Responses** section.

-## Small teams can use the Driver Impact report
+## Small teams using the Driver Impact report

 The algorithm used to determine driver impact scores includes a statistical test to determine if it has enough data points to establish a significant correlation.